slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 *Note:* While this represents a bit of a longer approach to loading and manipulating the dataset, you may wish to explore other approaches:
-1. Load dataset into pandas dataframe
+1. Load dataset into pandas dataframe.
 2. Load dataset into a cloud database, such as Azure SQL Database.
 Please keep in mind there are costs associated with running the database in the cloud, as well as querying costs.

 ## Define class labels